-If you're unfamiliar with this industry, start here.
+If this blocker is unfamiliar, start here.

 Microsoft 365 is the suite many companies use for documents, chat, meetings, and workflow automation.
 SharePoint holds files and lists.
 Teams is where the group sees daily updates.
 Power Automate can run scheduled workflows and post messages into Teams.
 Copilot, SharePoint agents, Copilot Studio, and AI Builder can help with answers or summarisation, but they do not remove the need to choose the right source, schedule, permissions, and review boundary.